About Yen Finder

 Is Japan Cashless in 2026? — The Reality: 92% Downtown, 60% Rural, 5% at Food Stalls

 The image of "Japan is a cash society" is outdated in 2026 — but Japan is not fully cashless either.
-According to METI data, the cashless payment ratio in 2025 reached 42%, finally starting to catch up with South Korea (95%), China (83%) and the US (55%).
+According to METI data, the cashless payment ratio has reached 42.8% (latest METI reading), finally starting to catch up with South Korea (95%), China (83%) and the US (55%).
 What matters for tourists is that card acceptance ranges from 5% to 100% depending on where you go.
 This article compresses the real-world card acceptance rate by city and venue type onto a single page, assuming you use Wise / Revolut / Apple Pay.

 TL;DR — Quick reference